fullstack0330/Bass-Militia-Website/README.md

 - I posted my webpage into the Slack 'Peer Review' channel for feedback from other students.

 A small bug I ran into at the end was an image on the record label page breaking each time I attempted to load the page.
-I spent a while revampint the image and trying different ones.
+I spent a while revamping the image and trying different ones.
 Finally I discovered I had somehow left a forward slash before the 'assets' part of the file path.

 ## Deployment

-### GitHug pages
+### GitHub pages
 To deploy this project for project marking, I utilised the GitHub Pages feature.
 The steps I took to do this are as follows.
 - I visited my GitHub [repository page](https://github.com/samlaubscher/bass-militia-website).
 - I clicked on *Settings* in the top right hand corner.